Jessica Chastain: 2011–2013: Breakthrough and rise to prominence

 Kathryn Bigelow's thriller Zero Dark Thirty was Chastain's final film release of 2012.
 It is a partly fictionalized account of the nearly decade-long manhunt for Al-Qaeda leader Osama bin Laden after the September 11 attacks in 2001.
 She played Maya Harris, a CIA intelligence analyst who helps kill bin Laden.
-Chastain was unable to meet the undercover agent on whom her character was based, so she relied on the research done by the film's screenwriter Mark Boal.
+Chastain was unable to meet the intelligence analyst on whom her character was based, so she relied on the research done by the film's screenwriter Mark Boal.
 The difficult subject matter made it unpleasant for her to film; she suffered from depression during production, and once walked off the set in tears because she was unable to continue.
 Zero Dark Thirty was critically acclaimed, albeit controversial for its scenes of torture that were shown providing useful intelligence in the search for bin Laden.
 Roger Ebert took note of Chastain's versatility, and likened her ability and range to that of Meryl Streep.
 Peter Travers of Rolling Stone wrote, "Chastain is a marvel.
 She plays Maya like a gathering storm in an indelible, implosive performance that cuts so deep we can feel her nerve endings."
 She won the Golden Globe Award for Best Actress in a Drama and received Academy, BAFTA and SAG nominations for Best Actress.

 Chastain took on the lead role of a musician who is forced to care for her boyfriend's troubled nieces in the horror film Mama (2013), directed by Andy Muschietti.
 She was drawn to the idea of playing a woman drastically different from the "perfect mother" roles she had previously played, and she based her character's look on the singer Alice Glass.
 The critic Richard Roeper considered her performance to be proof of her being one of the finest actors of her generation.
 During the film's opening weekend in North America, Chastain became the first performer in fifteen years to have leading roles in the top two films (Mama and Zero Dark Thirty) at the box office.
 She then starred as the titular character of a depressed woman who separates from her husband (played by James McAvoy) following a tragic incident in the drama The Disappearance of Eleanor Rigby (2013), which she also produced.
 The writer-director Ned Benson initially wrote the story from the perspective of Rigby's husband, then wrote a separate version from Rigby's perspective at the insistence of Chastain.
 Three versions of the film — Him, Her, and Them — were released.
 It did not find a wide audience, but the critic A. O. Scott praised Chastain for "short-circuit[ing] conventional distinctions between tough and vulnerable, showing exquisite control even when her character is losing it, and keeping her balance even when the movie pitches and rolls toward melodrama".